• Home

 Now pour some olive oil through the food processor feeding tube until everything is smooth and green.
 You’ve made pesto!

-While the pesto process is happening, you can be cooking up your pasta.
-Any short pasta will do – penne, campanelle, etc – we liked cavatappi for this one because of all the curly-cues.
+STEP 2: While the pesto process is happening, you can be cooking up your pasta.
 Before you drain the pasta, scoop out some of the salty pasta water.

 I mean, who could resist a plateful of this summer deliciousness?
 I ask you.
 Go use that basil and corn!
 I’ll be right there with you.